 You may choose to use either the simplified method or the regular method for any taxable year, but once you have chosen a method, you can’t switch during the same year.

 Which tax form do I use to claim my home office deduction?

 As previously mentioned, you must file a Schedule C on Form 1040 to be eligible for the home office deduction.
-You’ll also need to fill out a Form 8829 Expenses for Business Use of Your Home.
-When you e-file with TaxSlayer, you’ll be guided through the entire process.
-The software will ask you questions about your space and expenses and then fill your information in the appropriate fields.
+You’ll also need to fill out a Form 8829 (Expenses for Business Use of Your Home).
+When you file your taxes with TaxSlayer, you’ll be guided through the entire process.

 Can I take the home office deduction in addition to SALT?

-If you own your own home and are self-employed, you can claim both the deduction and the State and Local Tax Deduction.
-Read more about the restrictions to the SALT deduction under the Tax Cuts and Jobs Act here.
+If you own your own home and are self-employed, you can claim both the deduction and the State and Local Tax (SALT) Deduction.
+Read more about the changes to the SALT deduction under the TCJA here.